Team Homer: Production

 The episode was written by Mike Scully.
 He was bowling "a lot" at the time, and one day when he was bowling, he came up with the idea for "Team Homer".
 The idea for the school plot came later in production when the school that Scully's children went to was thinking of introducing school uniforms.
 Both Scully and his children were against it so he decided to put it in the episode.

-Former show runner of The Simpsons David Mirkin thought the episode was "really fun" because there were "lots of characters" in it and it featured "lots of terrific animation".
+David Mirkin, former show runner of The Simpsons, thought the episode was "really fun" because there were "lots of characters" in it and it featured "lots of terrific animation".
 Mirkin liked that viewers could see the different characters "team up" and how they pair off.
 "It's kind of cool to see them hang around like this.
 Particularly Homer's group which has some nice emotion and they really comes together as a group", Mirkin commented.

 The episode was directed by Mark Kirkland.
 When he first read the script, he thought the challenge of the episode was that the bowling theme had already been covered in the season one episode "Life on the Fast Lane".
 Since it had been done before, Kirkland felt pressure to make the bowling alley look "really good".
 Kirkland and his team of The Simpsons animators at Film Roman all went over to a local bowling alley and had lunch.
 They inspected the whole alley for inspiration and drew sketches.
 "Life on the Fast Lane" deals with Marge becoming infatuated with Jacques, a French bowling instructor.
 Mirkin points out that Jacques makes a brief appearance in this episode, but without a speaking role.
 Also appearing with non-speaking roles are Mindy Simmons, Lurleen Lumpkin, and Princess Kashmir, the three women who almost broke up Marge and Homer's marriage.